nicholasareynolds/pplotpy/README.md

 ### Contributions

 *pplotpy* is by no means a completed project, or limited to contributions by the author.
 If you wish to collaborate (or even suggest changes) please contact me ([nicholas.a.reynolds@gmail.com](mailto:nicholas.a.reynolds@gmail.com)).
 Currently, there is a general plan to continue to add distributions to the distributions.py file.

-## Why was this project started?

-(Sudden narrative change to first person)-

-I first learned about probability plotting while I was in grad school taking a course in structural reliability.
-The professor noted that probability plotting was an acceptable way to demonstrate that a parameter belonged to a particular distribution, whereas comparing histogram data to a probability density function was "the quickest way to have a paper rejected from a structural reliability journal".

-As I entered the workforce, I discovered that probability plotting was not well-known.
-The existing probability plotting feature in SciPy was limited to.

 ## Acknowledgements
 *pplotpy* has not implemented any new scientific concepts; it has merely a methomethodology, that I learned in grad school and is openly available, in what I consider to be a convenient workflow to scientists/engineers who are not regularly involved in uncertainty quantification.